nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:

 - `sort -1 i/` sorts the student list in descending order according to student id.
-- `sort 1 tut/3` sorts the student list in ascending order according to tutorial 3 attendance.
+- `sort 1 tut/3` sorts the student list according to tutorial 3 attendance in this order: present, absent and not marked (grey box).
+- `sort -1 tut/3` sorts the student list according to tutorial 3 attendance in this order: absent, present and not marked (grey box).

 <div markdown="block" class="alert alert-info">